-- The three main parts of this knife block consists of 15mm boards that are fit with 6mm dowels and glued together, because this process is much simpler with the machine than creating thick solid parts.
+- The three main parts consist of 15mm boards that are fitted with 6mm dowels and glued together because this process is much simpler with the machine than creating thick solid parts.

-- If your wood board has a different thickness as the one mentioned here (15mm), you must adjust the drawings accordingly to make sure the parts will fit perfectly.
+- If your wood board has a different thickness than the one mentioned here (15mm), you must adjust the drawings accordingly to make sure the parts will fit perfectly.

 Isn’t it a great project to try?